Resources for Researchers

 The West Virginia University Research Office is pleased to announce the training and professional development schedule for the various sessions being offered to the entire WVU research community this semester.
 You can view the entire schedule on the Office of Sponsored Programs web page (http://osp.research.wvu.edu/) under the Highlights section or review detailed descriptions of many sessions on the OSP - Training and Professional Development page (http://osp.research.wvu.edu/training).

 HSC Faculty Development

-Mission of the Faculty Development Program is to foster growth of faculty to their maximum potential in the areas of teaching, research, and service while achieving the vision, and mission of the institution.
+The mission of the Faculty Development Program is to foster the growth of faculty to their maximum potential in the areas of teaching, research, and service while achieving the vision, and mission of the institution.
 Special effort will also be made to help faculty develop skills to thrive and succeed in a constantly changing environment.
-Find out more

 Pre-Award Grant Support